-This SupportPac contains all the IBM WebSphere MQ V8 client components.
+This SupportPac contains all the IBM MQ V8 client components.

-» Using WebSphere MQ clients is an efficient way of implementing WebSphere MQ messaging and queuing.
+» Using IBM MQ clients is an efficient way of implementing IBM MQ messaging and queuing.

 » You can have an application that uses the MQI running on one machine and the queue manager running on a different machine, either physical or virtual.
 The benefits of doing this are:

-- There is no need for a full WebSphere MQ implementation on the client machine.
+- There is no need for a full IBM MQ implementation on the client machine.

 - Hardware requirements on the client system are reduced.

 - System administration requirements are reduced.